djdt/spcal/docs/source/usage/limits.rst

 The :term:`detection threshold` is calculated using the :math:`\alpha` and the formula selected in *Advanced Options*.
 The strengths and weaknesses of each formula are discussed in the MARLAP manual [1]_.
+In general, the Currie method is recommended for spICP data.

 Windowed thresholding